MindFlowNetwork/capacitor-app/README.md

 npx cap run ios
 ```

-Now we want to add the various permissions to allow the camera to operate so edit the *ios/App/App/Info.plist* file and add this inside the:
+Now we want to add the various permissions to allow the camera to operate so edit the *ios/App/App/Info.plist* file and add this inside the *</dict>*:
 ```xml
         <key>NSPhotoLibraryUsageDescription</key>
         <string>Camera will be used for testing.</string>